-This alternative would maintain the current LAGC IFQ possession limit of 600 pounds for open and access area trips.
+Under No Action, the current LAGC IFQ possession limit of 600 pounds for open and access area trips would be maintained.

-The social impacts of Alternative 1 would likely be low negative.
+The social impacts of No Action would likely be low negative.
 The original 400-pound possession limit was increased to 600 pounds in 2011 (Amendment 15) to account for increased operating costs while maintaining the small, dayboat nature of the LAGC IFQ component.
 The IFQ program review in 2017 concluded that this has occurred (NEFMC 2017).
 Thus, this measure has helped maintain the historical participation in this fishery but gains in safety or efficiency could be realized by the action alternatives.